dotnet/docs-maui/docs/fundamentals/triggers.md

 A trigger action implementation must:

 - Implement the generic `TriggerAction<T>` class, with the generic parameter corresponding with the type of control the trigger will be applied to.
-You can use classes such as `VisualElement` to write trigger actions that work with a variety of controls, or specify a control type like `Entry`.
+You can use classes such as `VisualElement` to write trigger actions that work with a variety of controls, or specify a control type like <xref:Microsoft.Maui.Controls.Entry>.
 - Override the `Invoke` method.
 This method is called whenever the trigger event occurs.
 - Optionally expose properties that can be set in XAML when the trigger is declared.